a-tsvil/JavaScript-training/task1/description.md

 and get my tremendous respect.

 Main goal of this tasks is teach you how to use JS Statements, learn some syntax, and get brief look on JS typecasting features.
-All mandatory tasks need to be performed until next **monday** (8/3/2016).
+All mandatory tasks need to be performed until next **friday** (13/5/2016).
 Please pay attention, overdue without serious reasons and explanations will reflects in your course feedback.

 Tasks will be divided on three groups: